supermassivedb/supermassive/readme.md

 4. Replica writes pages to its journal
 5. PRIMARY is done sending pages to replica once `SYNCDONE` is sent to replica
 6. Primary and replica are now in sync

+## Contributing
+To contribute to SuperMassive simply fork, make your changes, and submit a pull request with a detailed description on why, what changes were made.

+## License
+BSD-3-Clause